 For the first time in history, tables have turned.

 In 2018, hip hop surpassed pop music to become the most prevalent genre in the mainstream industry.

 In turn, many artists and record labels have adopted some of the most common features of hip-hop content to capitalize on the new wave.

-This is why most songs that top the charts, or enjoy plenty of Spotify promotion, have the following features.
+This is why most songs that top the charts have the following features.